PopulateTools/decidim-module-extra_user_fields/README.md

 * Phone number
 * Postal code

-This plugin also enables an Export action in the participants admin panel, which allows to download a list of participants in CSV, JSON or Excel.
+This module also enables an Export action in the participants admin panel, which allows to download a list of participants in CSV, JSON or Excel.

 ## Installation